cambridge-cares/TheWorldAvatar/Agents/FloodAgent/README.md

 When launched, it will initialise the flood monitoring stations if they are not initialised, and start a scheduled task that runs once a day.
 The code will always download readings from the day before and upload the data to the time series tables in PostgreSQL.

 ## LaunchWriterOnly
 This will write the latest output files only.
+To restrict the number of stations to an area, the code reads two environment variables for the upper and lower corners
+- SOUTH_WEST
+- NORTH_EAST

+The coordinates need to be in the format "lat#lon", e.g. "50#0.1".

 ## Initialisation
 To initialise manually, it is possible to run the `InitialiseStations` class directly.
 It has a `main` function that does not need any inputs.